 Can I get the Covid Vaccine

-This is latest link from Alaska Department of Health website: The Pfizer Vaccine is available in Juneau but limited to only under certain criteria.
+This is latest link from Alaska Department of Health website: The Covid Vaccine is available in Juneau and the Alaska DHSS website will be most up to date.

 PLEASE DO NOT CALL YOUR LOCAL PHARMACY TO SCHEDULE INSTEAD USE THE DHSS WEBSITE HERE after you check eligibility.